+- darkening of the skin

 - injection site reactions

-- darkening of the skin

 - nausea

-- vomiting

 - headache

-- erection that happens without any sexual activity in males

 - diarrhea

 - stomach pain

+- vomiting

+- depression

+- erection that happens without any sexual activity in males

 These are not all the possible side effects of IMCIVREE.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.
 You may also report side effects to Rhythm Pharmaceuticals at 1-833-789-6337.